USA's top 10 natural wonders

 The world’s tallest trees grow on the fog-kissed Northern California coast.
 Redwoods can reach a height of 379ft, taller than the Statue of Liberty in NYC, and live for up to two millennia.
 Almost half of all the old-growth redwood trees remaining that have never been logged are protected by the chain of Redwood National and State parks.

-Top tip: Pick up a free permit to visit hidden Tall Trees Grove at the national park’s Thomas H Kuchel Visitor Center on Hwy 101.
+Top tip: Apply online to get a free permit to visit hidden Tall Trees Grove.

 Denali National Park